Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 - [Bootstrap](https://startbootstrap.com/theme/freelancer) - I used this template to be able to shape the website.
 - [Mozilla Developer](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction) - I used this page to learn more about API, JS and Fetch.
 - [Stack Overflow](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction) - I used this page to learn more about API, JS and Fetch.
+- - [SportDataAPI](https://sportdataapi.com/) - I used this website for bulding fetching data/API.
 -

 ## by DannyNagyAI